Updated November 18, 2024

 Address Space Layout Randomization (ASLR) is a security measure implemented in modern operating systems to protect against exploits that rely on predicting the location of key data structures or executable code within a program’s memory.

 Imagine a scenario where a program is designed to accept user input and store it in a buffer.
 If the program does not adequately validate the input size, an attacker can send a large amount of data that exceeds the buffer’s capacity.
-This excess data spills over into adjacent memory addresses, corrupting the program’s execution flow.
+This excess data spills into adjacent memory addresses, corrupting the program’s execution flow.

 Once the attacker gains control of the program’s execution flow, they can manipulate it to their advantage.
 This could involve executing arbitrary code, escalating privileges, or even launching further attacks on the system.